-The ‘and so on’ in the above paragraph echoes the ‘and so on’ when we say that physical things are made of smaller things, which are made of smaller things, and so on.
+The ‘and so on’ in the previous paragraph echoes the ‘and so on’ when we say that physical things are made of smaller things, which are made of smaller things and so on.
 In both cases there is the suggestion that the direction of travel continues to a place we cannot see or cannot say.
 In both cases we move from what we can see (that a house is made of bricks, and bricks of clay and straw, and clay and straw of finer things in turn) or what we can say (that most cars on the road are made of diesel, that diesel is a fuel, that being diesel is a way a car can be) to things we cannot see or say but conjecture must be there.

-I have tried to motivate the idea that is it natural to think that truth has a mereological structure by appeal to the idea that when something is true, or at least when the truths of ordinary life are true, they seem to consist in other, smaller truths being true, where smaller here is not a spatial notion but a containment notion.
+I have tried to motivate the idea that it is natural to think that truth has a mereological structure by appeal to the idea that when something is true, or at least when the truths of ordinary life are true, they seem to consist in other, smaller truths being true, where smaller here is not a spatial notion but a containment notion.
 But there are other ways to motivate the idea if these remarks do not get purchase with the reader.
 Think of what is true – all of it.
 Does it not seem, prima facie at least, that what is true (the totality) is built out of, or made up of, other truths or collections of truths?
 (The ‘build up’ relation may be no more than conjunction or concatenation, but that is all we’d need.)
 Or to put it another way: There is what’s true, right?
 (Here the reader is asked to assent.)
 Now, is that just what’s true, end of story, or is what’s true made up, in some way, of all the things that are true?
 I think it is hard to imagine how it could be otherwise.

-The focus in the paragraph immediately above is on all the truth, or on what’s true without any domain restriction, but a parallel line of thought can be generated for any more narrow subject matter.
+The focus in the paragraph immediately aforementioned is on all the truth, or on what’s true without any domain restriction, but a parallel line of thought can be generated for any more narrow subject matter.
 Think of what’s true concerning continental drift, that is, what’s true concerning the process whereby continents move, migrate, break apart and conjoin.
 Let’s call that the truth about continental drift.
 Does that truth not seem to consist in other truths?
 Again, I find it hard to understand how it could not.
-Or consider what’s true concerning whether I am writing this paper on a laptop.
-If it’s true that the truth about continental drift consists in or contains other truths, it’s not easy to see how the truth about whether I’m writing this paper on a laptop doesn’t.
+Or consider what’s true concerning whether I am writing this chapter on a laptop.
+If it’s true that the truth about continental drift consists in or contains other truths, it’s not easy to see how the truth about whether I’m writing this chatper on a laptop doesn’t.
 The truth is that I am writing it on a laptop.
-And part of that is the truth about what a laptop is, what writing is, what it is to write on a laptop, and so on.
+And part of that is the truth about what a laptop is, what writing is, what it is to write on a laptop and so on.